MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/bulk-add-custodians.md

 5. After you've prepared the CSV file with the custodian information, go back to the **Data sources** tab, and click **Add data source** > **Import custodians** again.

-6. On the **Import custodians** flyout page, click **Browse** and then upload the CSV file that contains the custodian information.
+6. On the **Upload CSV file** wizard page, click **Upload csv file** and then upload the CSV file that contains the custodian information.

+7. The import wizard validates the CSV file.
+If any validation errors exist, the wizards displays the error and suggests a remediation action.
+You will have to fix any validation errors and then reupload the fixed CSV file.

+8.

+After the CSV file is validated and successfully uploaded, the following things happend:

+- A job named **BulkAddCustodian** is created and displayed on the **Jobs** tab.

+- Indexes all data sources for each custodian and places them on hold (if the **Is OnHold** property in the CSV file is set to TRUE)

-   After the CSV file is uploaded, a job named **BulkAddCustodian** is created and displayed on the **Jobs** tab.
-The job validates the custodians and their associated data sources and then adds them to the **Data sources** page of the case.
+- After the job is complete, the custodians and their associated data sources and then adds them to the **Data sources** page of the case.

 ## Custodian CSV file